 MDU Resources' board chair and the company's president and CEO meet monthly to discuss strategy and risks.
-Each quarter, the Board of Directors receives presentations on key risks our operating companies face.
+Each quarter, the Board of Directors receives presentations on key risks that our operating companies face.
 The board chair, chairs of the board committees and executive management meet throughout the year to identify and assess emerging, critical enterprise risks.
 The board receives updates on previously reported issues and company actions to mitigate the risks.
 The board also is apprised of ongoing activities through monthly financial and operational reports, as well as through quarterly meetings with the president and CEO that occur between regularly scheduled quarterly board meetings.
-These reports and meetings keep the board informed on operational performance, business development activity, financial performance, new initiatives, emerging issues and risks, and material litigation updates.
+These reports and meetings keep the board informed on operational performance, business development activity and opportunities, financial performance, new initiatives, emerging issues and risks, and material litigation updates.
 Directors are encouraged to contact senior management with questions.
-Senior management annually presents an assessment to the board of critical enterprise risks that threaten the company's strategy and business model, including risks inherent in the key assumptions underlying the company's business strategy for value creation.
+Senior management annually presents an assessment to the board of critical enterprise risks that may threaten the company's strategy and business model, including risks inherent in key assumptions underlying the company's business strategy for value creation.

-Periodically, the board receives presentations from external experts on matters of strategic importance.
-At least annually, the board holds strategic planning sessions with senior management to discuss strategies, key challenges, and risks and opportunities for the company.
+Periodically, external experts present to the board on matters of strategic importance.
+At least annually, the board holds strategic planning sessions with senior management to discuss strategies, key challenges, and risks and opportunities for the corporation.